WITH SUMMER UPON US AND OUTDOOR EVENTS & VACATIONS BEING PLANNED YOU NEED TO GET PREPARED !!!

 16-channels, 4-watt UHF

-WE'VE UPPED OUR GAME TO INCLUDE HIGH POWER HANDHELD HAM RADIOS; STOCKING VHF / UHF DUAL-BAND TRANSIEVERS !!!
+WE'VE UPPED OUR GAME TO INCLUDE HIGH POWER HANDHELD HAM RADIOS; STOCKING VHF / UHF DUAL-BAND TRANSCEiVERS !!!

-Full Internal Upgrade.
-An Expanded Frequency Range and a stronger antenna; have a Vfo/Mr button; can be programmed with or without a PC to also work on private repeater systems.
-It is a compact, economical HT that includes a special VHF receive band from 65 - 108 MHz which includes the regular FM broadcast band.
+An expanded frequency range and has a Vfo/Mr button; can be programmed with or without a PC to also work on private repeater systems.
 Dual watch and dual reception is supported.

 Complete after-sales technical support as well as our US based replacement warranty and return services.